Sharp isoanisotropic estimates for fundamental frequencies of membranes and connections with shapes: Introduction

-\vs{-0.5cm}
+\vs{-0.6cm}

-\vs{0.5cm}
+\vs{0.1cm}

-\vs{-0.5cm}
+\vs{-0.6cm}

-The optimal inequality \eqref{LII} is precisely the isoanisotropic version in the plane of the Faber-Krahn isoperimetric inequality \eqref{FK}.
-The strategy of solution of two above optimization problems will be based on the study of anisotropic extremizers $H \in \s({\cal H})$ for the inequalities \eqref{LII} and \eqref{UII}.
-More specifically, it will be established that (see Subsection \ref{ssec: Main statements} for accurate statements):
+The sharp inequality \eqref{LII} is the isoanisotropic counterpart of the Faber-Krahn isoperimetric inequality \eqref{FK} in the plane.
+The strategy of solution of two above optimization problems will be based on the study of anisotropic extremizers $H \in \s({\cal H})$ for both inequalities \eqref{LII} and \eqref{UII}.
+More specifically, it will be established that (see Subsection \ref{ssec: Main statements} for precise statements):

 \begin{itemize} \item[(I)\ ] $\lambda_{1,p}^{\min}(\Omega)$ is always positive;

 \item[(II)] $\lambda_{1,p}^{min}(\Omega)$ is computed explicitly;